Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V
 - **Duration**: Instantaneous
-You cry forth an ominous decree, forcing one creature you can see within range to make a CHAa Save.
+You cry forth an ominous decree, forcing one creature you can see within range to make a CHA  Save.
 On a failed Save, the target is Cursed.
 When a creature Cursed in this way would take any damage due to failing a Save, it instead takes twice as much damage and the curse ends.
 - **Classes**: Bard, Cleric
 *(Source: CS)*